daniel10012/bitinsight/README.md

 Installing Bitcoin Core will synchronize and download the blockchain from peers on the network in serialized blk.*dat files.

-When the files are up to date we will be able to query them with JSON RPC calls and get JSON files in return.
+When the files are up to date they can be queried with JSON RPC calls and get JSON files in return.

 The raw data is around 300GB (sep2020) and growing so 3 m5 large instances are needed with each a 150GB EBS storage.